Brief History & Quick Facts

-The means of livelihood was agriculture, fishing and hunting.
-Women though were engaged in weaving sigurang, a fiber derived from buri/nipa leaves.
+The means of livelihood were agriculture, fishing, and hunting.
+Women though we’re engaged in weaving sigurang, a fiber derived from buri/nipa leaves.

-Sablayan was already a pueblo (town) under the Spaniards when the Americans came.
-However, when the American Government took over–owing perhaps to its proximity and accessibility to the National Government–it was converted into a full pledge municipality on January 04, 1906 by virtue of Act No. 1820 of the Philippine Commission.
+Sablayan had been already a Pueblo (town) under the Spaniards when the Americans came.
+However, when the American Government took over–owing perhaps to its proximity and accessibility to the National Government–it was converted into a full pledge municipality on January 04, 1906, by virtue of Act No. 1820 of the Philippine Commission.

 |Name of Official||Inclusive Year|